DV

 Strategy & risk

-VOO tracks S&P 500 Index with a large cap approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
-Beta is 1.0 for VOO and 0.7 for VYM, indicating VYM is less volatile relative to the market.
+VOO tracks S&P 500 Index with a large cap approach, while VYM tracks FTSE High Dividend Yield Index.
+Beta is 1.0 for VOO and 0.68 for VYM, making VYM the less volatile of the two by this measure.

 VOO beta1.0